CJY0208/re-modulex/README.md

 // index.js
 import React from 'react'
 import { render } from 'react-dom'
-import { ModuleProvider } from 'redux-module'
+import { ModuleProvider } from '@cjy0208/redux-module'
 import App from './app.js'
 import store from './store'